-- A. Reductions in tillage, while the most-often discussed category, is not where we see the largest carbon/CO2 flows.
-In recent years, tillage-related sequestration has been approx. 5 Mt per year. - B. Crop residual carbon input (which subsumes the previous category "Reduction in summerfallow area") is a much larger factor in moving carbon/CO2 from the atmosphere to soils.
-This resulted in sequestration averaging roughly 20 Mt CO2e per year in recent years. - C. Changes in the mix of annual versus perennial crops is another factor.
-Shifts that result in a smaller area of annual crops and a larger area of perennials are reported as net transfers of carbon/CO2 from the atmosphere to soils.
-In the table above, the overall balance of those changes in crop mix have resulted in carbon/CO2 exchanges ranging from -4.3 Mt (i.e., net sequestration) in 2005 to +4.0 Mt (desequestration25) in 2020.
-(Such examples of reversals of carbon-flow direction are one reason why soil sequestration should not be seen as an "offset" to essentially permanent emissions from fossil fuel combustion.) - D. "Land converted to cropland" (the creation of new farmland, mainly from forest) also creates carbon/CO2 exchanges-desequestration ranging from 2.8 to 3.5 Mt CO2e per year in recent years. - E. Overall, sequestration-the transfer of carbon/CO2 from the atmosphere to soils-is declining, though highly variable from year to year.
-Averaging the most recent five years for which data is available (2016-2020, inclusive) the six categories averaged -18.6 Mt CO2e per year, i.e., sequestration of that amount.
-But several years earlier (2010-2014, inclusive), those same six categories together averaged -27.8 Mt-50 percent higher.
-Commenting on this recent downtrend, ECCC said in NIR 2021 that "after peaking in the years 2006 to 2011, current net removals [by] cropland are ... lower ..., mainly as a result of increased conversion of perennial to annual crops on the Prairies and the declining effect of the adoption of conservation tillage on cropland that mainly occurred in the 1980s and 90s."
-26 In NIR 2022, ECCC explains the increase in sequestration rates followed by the recent decrease in this way:
+- net sequestration) in 2005 to +3.0 Mt (desequestration23) in 2021.
+(Such examples of reversals of carbon-flow direction are one reason why soil sequestration should not be seen as an "offset" to essentially permanent emissions from fossil fuel combustion.
+While combusted fossil fuels are never "decombusted," sequestered soil carbon is routinely desequestered.) - D. "Land converted to cropland" (i.e., the creation of new farmland, mainly from forest) also creates $carbon/CO_2$ exchanges-desequestration averaging 3.4 Mt CO_2 e per year in recent years. - E. Overall, sequestration-the transfer of carbon/CO2 from the atmosphere to soils-appears to be declining, though highly variable from year to year.
+Averaging the most recent five years for which data is available (2017-2021, inclusive) the six categories averaged -21.5 Mt CO2e per year, i.e., sequestration of that amount.
+But several years earlier (2010-2014, inclusive), those same six categories together averaged -27.5 Mt-about 28 percent higher.
+Commenting on this potential downtrend, ECCC writes in NIR 2022 that:

 Changes in agricultural land management practices in Western Canada, such as the extensive adoption of conservation tillage combined with reduced summerfallow and increasing crop yields which has, in turn, increased C input to soils, have resulted in an increase in net removals of CO_2 [via] Cropland in the 1990-2006 period.
 This trend was further augmented by reductions in the conversion of other lands to Cropland over the same period.
 However, since 2006, a decrease in the adoption rate of conservation tillage, the conversion of perennial lands to annual crop production and, in recent years, some increases in the conversion of Forest Land and Grassland to Cropland have resulted in a levelling off and decline in Cropland removals.
-27
+24

-F. ECCC does not yet report data on carbon/CO2 desequestration from the destruction of wetlands on agricultural land.28 If reported, this would be a large source of CO2.
-Conversations with experts indicate that soil carbon/CO2 flows from wetlands destruction on Prairie farmland could total 3 to 4 Mt CO2e per year.29 If further research reveals that to be an accurate estimate, values for overall soil carbon sequestration could be 20 to 25 percent lower than those in Figure 3 and Table 3.
+F. ECCC does not yet report data on carbon/CO2 desequestration from the destruction of wetlands on agricultural land.25 If reported, this would be a large source of CO2.
+Conversations with experts indicate that soil carbon/CO2 flows from wetlands destruction on Prairie farmland could total 3 to 4 Mt CO2e per year.26 If further research reveals that to be an accurate estimate, values for overall soil carbon sequestration could be 15 to 20 percent lower than those in Figure 2 and Table 3.